OpenBfS/UncertRadio/README.md

 is taken for emerging demands by any third party.

 ## How to cite
-If you are using UncertRadio please consider citeing the following paper:
+If you are using UncertRadio, please consider citing the following papers:

 ```
 KANISCH, G.: Generalized evaluation of environmental radioactivity measurements with UncertRadio.
 Part I: Methods without linear unfolding.